aws-samples/sagemaker-workshop/content/security_for_sysops/team_resource/service_catalog.md

 ---

-In this lab you will create a product to enable a data science team to self-service, creating Jupyter Notebook instances for themselves on-demand and in compliance with your policies.
+In this lab you will create a shared PyPI mirror for approved Python packages along with a Service Catalog product to enable project administrators to quickly deploy data science environments using approved controls.
+Project teams can then use the environments to self-service, creating Jupyter Notebook instances for themselves on-demand and in compliance with your policies.